 The ABC Story:

-As you may be aware, the ABC recently produced a story regarding Life Resolutions.
+As you may be aware, ABC recently produced a story regarding Life Resolutions.
 Certain allegations were made regarding our business.
-We are deeply concerned by the story and consider its content grossly defamatory of Mary and I, and is an example of disgraceful and irresponsible journalism.
-Mary and I are now addressing the story and its defamatory and incorrect content.
+We are deeply concerned by the story and consider its content grossly defamatory of Mary and me, and is an example of disgraceful and irresponsible journalism.
+Mary and Jodie are now addressing the story and its defamatory and incorrect content.
 Despite our efforts to have our side of events heard, the journalist denied us this opportunity.
 We have taken action and are currently waiting on a response from the ABC to make an apology and corrections to their story.

 Life Resolutions has been a successful business model over the years, for many psychologists who have been and are with Life Resolutions.
 These psychologists have done very well with our support providing and managing clients, exclusive reception services, business support, marketing services and other areas of support.
 Life Resolutions has helped and assisted over half a million clients and is proud to be able to continue to support psychologists across the country and those who need access to mental health care.

 Life Resolutions Australia Pty Ltd [LRA] was placed into liquidation due to the unconscionable conduct of an ex-employee, a franchisee and an external supplier who together have used the confidential information and relationships of the business to create several opposing businesses, in-direct competition to Life Resolutions.

 Due to the behaviour of these parties, it has had a detrimental effect on Life Resolutions and our franchisees.
 The Company received advice by our experts of accountants and lawyers that it should move into a new structure to ensure that no staff member lost their job and that no franchisee lost their business, this was successfully achieved.

 This was all completed legally, and as per the liquidator’s report, this was done at a fair market price.
 This means that there was no phoenix activity, unlike what the ABC has accused us of.